CMLPlatform/ramascene/docs/source/deployment.rst

 Setting a Numpy limit:

-On most linux machines numpy uses the OPENBLAS library.
-OPENBLAS by default uses all cores available for performing calculations.
+Most linux machines use the OPENBLAS library for numpy.
+OPENBLAS uses all cores available for performing calculations by default.
-By setting the OPENBLAS_NUM_THREADS we limit the amount of cores used, leaving resources available on the server.
+By setting the OPENBLAS_NUM_THREADS it is possible to limit the amount of cores used, leaving resources available on the server.

 *Note: For more information on Celery refer to the performance page in this documentation and the official celery docs.*